njenan/turbulence/STYLE_GUIDE.md

    describe('File System Accessor', () => {  /* ... rest of file
 ```

 This format is the same for both Unit and Integration tests, so multiple types of tests for the same module would have identical outer describe blocks.
+Additional inner describe blocks can be used to explain the functionality being tested in greater detail.